 1. If the consumer NF is an AF/NEF, the AF/NEF issues an Nnrf_NFDiscovery_Request service operation to find the appropriate UPF providing NF type (i.e. UPF) and UE IP address and if needed IP domain,.

 2. The NRF responds Nnrf_NFDiscovery_Request with the NF profiles of all UPFs that currently meet the AF/NEF discovery request.

-Editor's note: NAT scenarios are FFS.

 6.1.2.5.2 Procedure of UPF selection by the NF targeting PDU session or UE with information of SUPI, S-NSSAI and DNN

+This solution is applied to discover central PSA UPF, local PSA UPF and distributed PSA UPF.

 Figure 6.1.2.5.2-1: Procedure of UPF selection by the NF targeting PDU sessions of a certain UE with information of SUPI, S-NSSAI and DNN